 New to Dani?

-My books range in tone from zany comedy to cry-fest, but the core is always a romance with a love that is meant-to-be.
-My heroes are alpha tough, but usually have a soft-centre buried under their armour, one that the heroine unerringly finds.
-My heroines typically posses a sense of humour, because how else do you get through life?
+My books range from zany comedy to cry-fest, but the core is always a love that is meant-to-be.
+My heroes are alpha tough, but usually have a soft-centre buried under their armour, one the heroine unerringly finds.
+My heroines typically possess a spicy sense of humour, because how else do you get through life?
 And my characters are always flawed and dealing with a disaster of their own making.

-Ensuring each couple finds their version of happily ever after is a must for me as an author and even my sweetest stories have love scenes that are pretty sexy.
-I love writing cross-over characters, but all of my books can be read as stand-alone stories, without cliff-hangers.
+Finding each couple’s unique version of happily ever after drives me to write romance.
+I also love some heat so even my sweetest stories have some sexy-times.
+I adore writing cross-over characters, but all of my books can be read as stand-alone stories, without cliff-hangers.
 (Except Secrets of the A-List, which you can read about here.)

 Rolf Johansson is a retired gold-medal downhill champion who owns a sports equipment conglomerate and he’s rebuilding a ski resort in the Montana Rockies.
 He’s got it all and knows it.
 So arrogant.
 So sexy.
 So doesn’t give a sh*t.
 He knows what people call him (none of it is good) and he owns it.
 You’ll want to hate him.